 Specific Guidance

-To inspect this requirement, the inspector(s) should review the licensees badging process, lock and key system.
+To inspect this requirement, the inspector(s) should review the licensee’s badging process, and lock and key system.
 The purpose of the badging system is to facilitate the identification of authorized individuals and the control of access to or within the CAA.
 The inspector(s) should ensure that information on the badge should be such that it is possible to clearly distinguish personnel authorized for access to the CAAs from those that require an escort.
 Additionally, the inspector(s) should ensure the locks that are used to control access to CAAs are resistant to manipulation or picking and should not be mastered.
 Examples of typical lock systems that fit this description are three-position dial-type combination locks, six-pin key locks, and card-key lock systems.

 The inspector(s) should review the licensee’s process and procedures for assigning keys and combinations to individuals and verify that only authorized personnel have access to such items.
 The inspector(s) should verify that locks and combinations are changed when information is obtained that the lock system may have been compromised.